lukasschirren/SINDBAD-Tutorials/README.md

 # Download Tutorial Data
-Download the data for the tutorial from [here](www.thedatadownlaodlinkhere.com).
+Download the data for the tutorial from [here](https://nextcloud.bgc-jena.mpg.de/s/w2mbH59W4nF3Tcd).
-Unzip the file into `tutorials/data/ai4pex_2025`.
+Unzip the file into `tutorials/data/ai4pex_2025`. *You may need to create the directory.*

 # Tutorials